Gender equality achievements

 - Passing legislation to ensure that federally regulated workplaces, including Parliament Hill, are free from harassment and sexual violence;

-- Investing nearly $200 million in the first-ever Federal Strategy to Prevent and Address Gender-Based Violence to improve prevention efforts, support survivors and their families, and promote responsive legal and justice systems;
+- Invested over $200 million across government to prevent gender-based violence, support survivors and their families, and create more responsive legal and justice systems;

 - Investing in Canada’s network of shelters and transition homes to help ensure that those fleeing domestic violence have a place to turn; and